 Finally carve the duck breasts from the carcass and serve one per person.

 Note: Don’t forget about the legs !
-In some people’s opinion the best flavours of the duck are in the moist legs.
+In some people’s opinion the best flavors of the duck are in the moist legs.
 If you slow roast the legs in the same way as the whole duck you can simply pick off the meat and use it for my crispy duck salad recipe, the one with the oriental dressing.
 Or serve the legs crispy roasted on mashed potatoes with the kumquat sauce.
 If you don’t have the crispy duck oriental recipe then let me know and I can send it to you.
 Enjoy!

 You can email Steven for any questions or bookings at: